 What roof rack fits my car?

-The basic concept of a roof rack is really simple.
+The basic concept of a roof rack is straightforward.
 It’s made up of just a few parts:

-- The mount - This is the piece of the rack that actually attaches to your vehicle.
+- The mount - This is the piece of the rack that attaches to your vehicle.
 This piece will be specific to your vehicle’s make, model, and year.
-The type of mount will change depending on how the rack is mounted, as you will see below.
+The mount type will change depending on how the rack is mounted, as you will see below.

-- The tower - This is the piece that connect the mount to the actual cross bar.
+- The tower - This is the piece that connects the mount to the actual crossbar.

-To figure out what you need for your car you will have to use our automated fit guide.
-But before you do keep on reading so you will understand the differences, and can make the most informed decision.
+To figure out what you need for your car, you will have to use our automated fit guide.
+Before you do, keep on reading so you will understand the differences and can make the most informed decision.

 Of all the parts above, the most important is choosing the mount.
-The tower isn’t really a choice you have to make, because it will always be the correct tower for the mount.
+The tower isn’t a choice you have to make because it will always be the correct tower for the mount.
 So we will start where it matters most.